Getting Local Coverage

-- What is the deadline for submitting local news items and events?
+- Deadlines for submitting local news items and events

-- If they prefer email submissions, do they want the news release in the body of the email or as an attachment?
+- For email submissions, should the news release be in the body of the email or in an attachment?

-- If the news release is an email attachment, do they prefer a word processing document or a .pdf file?
+- If the news release is an email attachment, do they prefer a word processing document or PDF?

 - Is there a specific editor or reporter assigned to cover education or fine arts news?